aricooperdavis/ViewRanger-POI-Editor/README.md

 # ViewRanger POI Editor
-*Bulk edit the POIs in your ViewRanger Database*
+*Bulk edit the POIs in your ViewRanger Database.*

 [ViewRanger POI Editor](https://aricooperdavis.github.io/ViewRanger-POI-Editor/) is a site, written in JavaScript, that enables you to visualise and bulk edit the POIs in your ViewRanger Database.